 Aluminum Composite Material (ACm)

 ACM is a versatile and durable substrate that’s great for outdoor or indoor signage.
 Sometimes called polymetal, it’s made of two sheets of aluminum with a solid polyethylene (a common thermoplastic) core.
 Polyethylene is extremely durable and recyclable, and allows ACM to be relatively light-weight compared to solid aluminum (.81 lbs per square foot for 3mm and 1.44 lbs per square foot for 6mm thickness).
 Unlike solid aluminum, ACM can be easily cut and routed for custom dimensions and shapes.
 ACM usually comes in 4×8 sheets and comes painted on one or both sides.
 ACM can be painted a variety of colors, but usually comes in white or black.
 Sheets of ACM can be 3mm or 6mm thick.
 Polymetal can be printed on directly, or can have vinyl applied to it.
-This material is UL certified and Class A fire rated.
-It can be bent up to 90 degrees (N. Glantz).

 Here’s a few examples of ACM signs: